Aria torminalis: Taxonomy

 Wild Service-tree was first named by Linnaeus as Crataegus torminalis in Species Plantarum in 1753, but of course it was known long before that.
 Pre-Linnean polynomials include Crataegus foliis cordatis acutis: lacinulis acutis serratis, "the hawthorn with sharp cordate leaves [and] sharp serrated lobes", from Hortus Cliffortianus, 1737, and Mespilus, apii folio, sylvestris non spinosa "the spineless mespil of the woods, with celery leaves", from Bauhin's Pinax Theatri Botanici, 1623.

 Which genus the wild service-tree should be placed in has been a matter of debate for centuries.
 Apart from Linnaeus's original Crataegus, it has been placed in Pyrus, Malus, Mespilus, Torminaria and various other genera over the years.
 Until recently it was commonly known as Sorbus torminalis but since about 2010 it has become increasingly apparent from genetic studies that it is not very closely related to the pinnate-leaved plants in that genus.
-The currently accepted name was published in 2017 and is endorsed by more recent studies.
-However, there is still some uncertainty about whether it should be in a genus on its own or combined with some other closely related plants.
+The name Torminalis glaberrima, in the monotypic genus Torminalis, was published in 2017 and is endorsed by more recent studies.
+However, there remained some uncertainty about whether it should be in a genus on its own or combined with some other closely related plants.
+In 2025 Mosyakin, Fedoronchuk, and McNeill published a simplified set of generic delimitations in tribe Maleae.
+Based on morphological and genetic analysis they consolidated the genera Chamaemespilus, Karpatiosorbus, Majovskya, and Torminalis into Aria, and the genera Normeyera and Scandosorbus into Hedlundia.
+This new classification is accepted by Plants of the World Online.